-LEARNING SKILLS 4 The Mechanics of Spelling 1 UNIT - (RPT 3) NDC
+LEARNING SKILLS 4 The Mechanics of Spelling 1 UNIT - NDA

-LS4 is an intensive spelling course designed for non-spellers.
-Emphasis is placed upon the use of a phonics, focusing on additive doubling, ie or ei, finding silent e, pronunciation aids, tricky endings, words often confused, plurals, capitals, apostrophes, and basic principles.
-Depending upon the diagnostic assessment, students will be placed in an appropriate program.
+The student learns intensive spelling designed for non-spellers.
+Emphasis is placed upon the use of phonics, focusing on additive doubling, ie or ei, finding silent e, pronunciation aids, tricky endings, words often confused, plurals, capitals, apostrophes, and basic principles.
+Depending upon the diagnostic assessment, students are placed in an appropriate Learning Skills spelling course.
 Students may enroll through the twelfth week of the semester.
 This course is open to all students.
-Grades are on a credit/no-credit basis.
+Grades are awarded on a Pass/No-Pass basis.